cjpardodelahoz/cyanolichen_networks/docs/env_seq_processing.md

-# Sequencing of 16S from *Peltigera* environmental substrates
+# Sequencing of 16S from *Peltigera* environmental substrates and selected *Peltigera* specimens

 ## Read sorting and QC reports